jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 ----

-:ref:`how to pass values: tests and solution`
+:ref:`Click Here to see the code from this chapter<how to pass values: tests and solution>`